Do you want to get jobs in South Korea in 2025 but don’t know how?

 (iv) Cost of living

-The cost of living varies depending on where you live and how you live.
+The cost of living varies depending on where and how you live.
 Public transportation and utilities are both reasonably priced.

 South Korean cuisine is substantially less expensive than Western cuisine.
 Marketplaces and small businesses are cheaper than big stores.